macmanes-lab/Oyster_River_Protocol/index.rst

   mv bfc.corr.fq.2 bfc.corr.2.fq

-3. Aggressive adapter trimming - gentle quality trimming.
+3. Aggressive adapter & gentle quality trimming.
 -----------------------------------
 One should aggressively hunt down adapter seqeunces and get rid of them.
 In contrast, gently trim low quality nucleotides.
 Any more will cause a significant decrease on asembly completeness, as per http://journal.frontiersin.org/article/10.3389/fgene.2014.00013/.
 I typically do both these steps from within Trinity (using Trimmomatic), but one could do trimming as an independent process if desired.